Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Theoretical background

-Another phenomenological approach stems from the idea that inhomogeneities in our Universe backreact and affect the average dynamics within our causal horizon such that the observed acceleration might be attributed to their influence.
-So, if we would like to compute directly the impact of the inhomogeneities, without requiring a highly symmetric solution of Einstein’s equations, one ansatz used in what is usually called ``backreaction theory'' is to construct average quantities that follow equations similar to those of the traditional FLRW model.
-The averaged scale factor $a_{\cal D}$, with extra contributions, can then be written
+\paragraph{Backreaction.} Another phenomenological approach stems from the idea that inhomogeneities in our Universe back-react and affect the average dynamics within our causal horizon such that the observed acceleration might be attributed to their influence.
+This means that if we would like to compute the impact of the inhomogeneities directly, without requiring a highly symmetric solution of Einstein’s equations, one ansatz used in back-reaction theory is to construct average quantities that follow equations similar to those of the traditional FLRW model.
+The averaged scale factor $a_{\cal D}$, with additional contributions, can then be written

-where the scale factor has been replaced by an average one.
+where the scale factor has been replaced by an average factor.
 The new kinematic back-reaction source term